Pylons/pyramid_layout/docs/about.rst

 Lots of template systems have ways to share templating between templates.
 But how do you get the data into the master template?
-You can put it in the view and pass it in, but then it is hard to know what parts belong to the view versus the master template.
-Then there's testing, overriding, cases where you have multiple master templates.
+You can put it in the view and pass it in, but then it is hard to know what parts belong to the view versus the main template.
+Then there's testing, overriding, cases where you have multiple main templates.

 Wouldn't it be nice to have a formal concept called "Layout" that gained many of the benefits of Pyramid machinery like views?

-This section introduces the concepts of "layout" and "panel".
+This section introduces the concepts of :term:`layout` and "panel".

 About Layouts
 =============